Sioux Falls #1 Attraction

 From mid-November to the mid-January each year, Falls Park becomes a spectacular "Winter Wonderland" with breathtaking lights throughout the entire park.
 Don't miss this enchanting winter attraction.
 Click here for more information about Winter Wonderland at Falls Park, November 18, 2016 through January 8, 2017.

-I Tell You What by Kelsey Beck and Erin Walker is a bench located in front of the Horse Barn walls.
+- I Tell You What by Kelsey Beck and Erin Walker.
+A bench located in front of the Horse Barn walls.